 A lot of things in the travel world are struggling to survive in this digital age, but there’s one thing still standing strong – travel money.
 I still take money with me, because it makes me value the budget more.
 I’m shit at maths, so seeing money in front of me helps me to understand what my limit is.
 It’s a bit like learning how to add up at school and having to use HB pencils as visual guide.
 Oh, that’s just me then?
 Oookay.

-Getting travel money isn’t as hard as it used to be either.
-These days you can order your travel money online and have it delivered to you the next day.
+Getting currency isn’t as hard as it used to be either.
+These days you can order it online and have it delivered to you the next day.
 So if you’re anything like my brother and are travelling to Croatia just before a UK Bank Holiday and forget to order your Kuna, one quick visit online to order and you’ll still get it delivered on time.
 Magic.

 3. Making the most of suitcase space